 Orlando Cancer Misdiagnosis Lawyer

-Cancer can be an insidious and devastating disease.
+Cancer is an insidious and devastating disease.
 The possibility of a cancer diagnosis puts fear into patients and their loved ones.
 When attempting to beat cancer, it’s best to obtain an accurate diagnosis early.
 However, such diagnoses do not always occur.

 Unfortunately, it is estimated that 10% to 20% of all cancer cases are misdiagnosed.
 For instance, sometimes, a doctor fails to identify cancer.
 Sometimes patients are erroneously diagnosed with a different type of cancer than they actually have.
 Some patients experience a significant delay in their cancer diagnoses.
 Still, there are others who are diagnosed with cancer when they don’t even have it.
 If you have been the subject of any of these scenarios, contact an Orlando cancer misdiagnosis lawyer or Fort Lauderdale cancer misdiagnosis lawyer at Haliczer Pettis & Schwamm, P.A. to learn if you have legal recourse for medical malpractice.
 If you have had a delayed diagnosis, the opportunity for cancer to have worsened is possible.